Where is the venue?

 For Food and Drink:

-Or, it’s York.
+Fortunately one thing York does not lack is places to eat, drink, and be merry.
 Go for a wander and throw a stone and you will likely hit a beautiful building that is serving amazing food and decent beer.
 I think this city is predominantly made of churches, restaurants and pubs so you should be fine no matter what you fancy.
+If you need a quick snack in a hurry there are small shops and takeaway food vendors at the railway station nextdoor to our venuel

-For entertainment and something to do the day before or after MesserFest you’ve got this massive list and so much more besides:
+For entertainment and something to do the day before or after the event you’ve got this massive list and so much more besides:

 York Castle Museum.
 Most famous for Kirkgate, it’s reconstructed Victorian street, it also has the Victorian gaol, a 60’s street and an entire section on WW1. https://www.yorkcastlemuseum.org.uk/